 Today (May 14) is my one year anniversary of blogging, and I’m celebrating by sharing a list of my favorite anime.
 I’ve had this general list in mind for a long time (since before I started blogging), but this is the first time I’ve shared it here.
 These are all anime that have left a strong impact on me and ones that I would highly recommend to anyone who shares my tastes.
 I won’t pretend that this list is in any way objective (I’m often skeptical of objectivity in any media criticism in the first place).
 These are just the anime that I like the most.
 I won’t be including any individual movies or OVAs here, since comparing those to full length TV series isn’t entirely fair, but I will be including movie and OVA series that are roughly comparable to TV series in length and structure.
-I should also note that 15-11 aren’t in any particular order, but 10-1 are fairly solid.
+I should also note that the anime before number 10 aren’t in any particular order aren’t, but 10-1 are fairly solid.
 I’ll update or add to this list if I see any more anime that I like enough to put here, but that doesn’t happen often.

 Now that that’s out of the way, here are my top 15 favorite anime.